cloudnative-pg/cloudnative-pg.github.io/content/releases/cloudnative-pg-1-29.0-rc1-released/index.md

  - extensions
  - artifacts
  - podSelectorRefs
 summary: "The CloudNativePG community is excited to announce the first release candidate of CloudNativePG 1.29!
-This preview revolutionises extension management through Image Catalogs and the new artifacts ecosystem.
+This preview revolutionizes extension management through Image Catalogs and the new artifacts ecosystem.
 Join us in testing these updates to shape the final release."
 ---

 The CloudNativePG Community is thrilled to announce the first release candidate